rduplain/wsgi_party/README.rst

 exposing any API beyond the core WSGI spec.

-The hack: every participating WSGI application can provide a route which a dispatcher can use to register the application into a message-passing scheme.
+The hack: every participating WSGI application can provide a route which a middleware can use to register the application into a message-passing scheme.
-Essentially, we need to bootstrap the dispatcher to discover and register without any bolt-ons to the WSGI spec and while allowing arbitrary middleware to be provided.
-If every WSGI application registers a special route or fails gracefully (404), the dispatcher can call this route on every mounted application to bootstrap (credit to Chris McDonough for this technique).
+Essentially, we need to bootstrap the middleware to discover and register without any bolt-ons to the WSGI spec and while allowing arbitrary middleware to be provided.
+If every WSGI application registers a special route or fails gracefully (404), the middleware can call this route on every mounted application to bootstrap (credit to Chris McDonough for this technique).

 Development philosophy: routes are typically a name or endpoint encoded as a